Michael95-m/simple_demo_dvc/README.md

 ### Processing Pipeline

-There are three steps needed to done by this project.
-First, download the data, process the data and train and evaluate the model.
+There are five steps needed to done by this project.
+First, download the data, select the features,split the data, train the model and evaluate it.
-All these three steps can be reproduced by using dvc by this command
+All these five steps can be reproduced by using dvc by this command
 ```
 dvc repro
 ```

 In order to run this command, we need to prepare <b>dvc.yaml</b>.
-In this yaml file, all three stages named get_data, process_data and train are well defined by their cmd(command), deps(dependency), outs(output) and metrics(metric).
+In this yaml file, all five stages named data_get, feature_select, data_split, train and evaluate are well defined by their cmd(command), deps(dependency), params(parameter), outs(output) and metrics(metric).

+*dvc repro* is useful for automation of the pipeline.
+It is also useful for reproducibility of the data pipeline.

+### CI (Continous Integration)

+For CI, ci.yaml is created inside *.github/workflows* folder.
+You can write certain commands from **cml** library to evalute your model result and checking error inside your pipeline.